-PEOPLE’s Jess Cagle Joins Miss America Pageant Judges Panel with Jordin Sparks & Thomas Rhett
+PEOPLE's Jess Cagle Joins Miss America Competition Judges Panel with Jordin Sparks & Thomas Rhett

 Added Steele, “I can honestly say that co-hosting Miss America last year was one of the most memorable events I’ve been a part of in my 22 years in this business.
 These young women are so inspirational to millions across the country, including my own daughters, and yours truly.”

-The 2018 Miss America pageant will air live on ABC from Atlantic City, New Jersey, this Sept.
+The 2018 Miss America competition will air live on ABC from Atlantic City, New Jersey, this Sept.
 10 at 9 p.m.
 ET.